Mush2h/Writeups-CTF/HTB/Very Easy/Blue.md

 # Blue

-First, we create a working directory named Blue:
+We create a working directory named "Blue" to organize our files and findings:

 ```ruby
 mkdir Blue